GRAINS-Wheat highest in almost 9 years on supply worry; soybeans, corn firm

 By Michael Hogan

-HAMBURG, Nov 22 (Reuters) - Chicago wheat futures rose to their highest level in around nine years on Monday as shrinking supplies in top global exporters underpinned the market.
+HAMBURG, Nov 22 (Reuters) - Chicago wheat futures rose to their highest in around nine years on Monday as rain in Australia intensified concern about shrinking supplies in leading global exporters.

-Euronext European wheat futures in Paris BL2Z1, < BL2H2> hit new record highs on Monday.
+Euronext European wheat futures in Paris BL2Z1, BL2H2 hit new record highs on Monday.
+GRA/EU

 Heavy rains in Australia have added to supply worries by threatening to damage what has been forecast as a bumper harvest that would help replenish export availability.

-For the soybean market, slowing demand in the world's biggest importer, China, curbed gains.
-China's October soybean imports from the United States fell sharply from the previous year, customs data showed on Sunday.
+"There were some relatively small U.S. sales to China last week but markets need signs of much larger purchases from the U.S.," Ammermann said.

-China brought in 775,331 tonnes of U.S. soybeans in October, down 77% from 3.4 million tonnes a year earlier, according to data released from the General Administration of Customs.
+"Corn is also seeing support by hopes of U.S. export demand, and optimistic views on China demand.
+China has been buying corn from Ukraine recently but firmer Ukrainian prices are now making U.S. corn look competitive to China."

-(Reporting by Michael Hogan in Hamburg, additional reporting by Naveen Thukral in Singapore, editing by Kirsten Donovan)
+(Reporting by Michael Hogan in Hamburg, additional reporting by Naveen Thukral in Singapore, editing by Kirsten Donovan and David Evans)

 ((michael.j.hogan@thomsonreuters.com; +49 172 671 36 54; Reuters Messaging: michael.hogan.thomsonreuters.com@reuters.net))